A Personal Touch-the Wedding Cookie Table

 Orange Almond Biscotti

-4. Allow to cool for about 15 minutes.
+- Fold in the dry ingredients.
+Shape into 4 “logs”.
+Chill logs for 20 minutes.
+Bake at 375 degrees until golden brown.
+Remove the logs, then lower the oven temperature to about 335 degrees.
 When cool enough to handle easily, cut approximately ¾ in. slices.
 Stand them on baking sheets and toast until a light golden brown.

 * BTW- a special thanks to Spice Hunter who gave us L.A. food bloggers samples of their spices at our last meet up.
 I was reaching for the last dregs of my food service sized big box store cinnamon, when I decided instead to use the Spice Hunter sample of their Highland Harvested Saigon Cinnamon.
 I was delighted by the intoxicating scent as I opened the packet-a hit of cinnamon candy sweet heat.
 Spice Hunter’s Website says Highland Harvest Saigon is the sweetest of cinnamons.
 I believe them.
 It’s a good reminder that the quality of ingredients really matters in creating great food.
-Is your caterer using the finest ingredients to create your special celebrations meal?
-Determining the quality of ingredients your caterer is committed to using should be a factor when making a decision on which caterer to hire for your special day.
+Use fresh and high quality spices!

 Bon Appetit,